fnando/dotfiles/README.md

 wget -q -O - https://raw.github.com/fnando/dotfiles/master/install | bash
 ```

+To upgrade your configuration to the latest version, run `dotfiles`.

+Any specific configuration should go to `~/.zsh/user.sh`.
+This file is kept around between upgrades, so you won't lose any configuration specific to your own user.

 ### Install ASDF

 After, installing these dotfiles and restarting your terminal, you can install manager for the Ruby and Node as the following: